History of trigonometry: Indian mathematics

+The text also contains a 24-entry sine table based on the Surya Siddhanta and rules for linear interpolation between tabulated values.

 In the 7th century, Bhaskara I produced a formula for calculating the sine of an acute angle without the use of a table.
 He also gave the following approximation formula for sin(x), which had a relative error of less than 1.9%: